kesterlester/Mark-Scaling/README.md

-# A library of mark scaling functions which preserve endpoints.
+# A library of mark scaling functions.
+Some preserve ranks and or endpoints.

 ## The following scaling functions are available: